spike0en/awesome-android-root/README.md

 - **[Zygisk-Assistant](https://github.com/snake-4/Zygisk-Assistant)** - A Zygisk module to hide root for KernelSU, Magisk and APatch. `FOSS` `[M]`
 - **[Zygisk Next](https://github.com/Dr-TSNG/ZygiskNext)** - Standalone implementation of Zygisk, providing Zygisk API support for KernelSU and a replacement of Magisk's built-in Zygisk. `Proprietary` `[M]` `[K]`

-:exclamation: Root hiding is a constant cat-and-mouse game.
+:exclamation: Root hiding is a constant cat‑and‑mouse game.
 These methods might break with updates to Google Play Services or specific apps.

 ### Root Detection Tools
 - **[Android-Native-Root-Detector](https://github.com/reveny/Android-Native-Root-Detector)** - A tool for detecting root on android. `FOSS`